-Christopher (Chris) Leichtweis is President and Chief Executive Officer of North Wind Group.
-Since joining in 2013, Leichtweis has grown North Wind Group to a thriving company of more than 820 employees with revenues exceeding $150M in 2016.
+Christopher (Chris) Leichtweis is President/CEO of North Wind Group.
+Since joining in 2013, Leichtweis and his team, has grown North Wind Group to a thriving company of more than 1100 employees with revenues exceeding $269M in 2017.

 Prior to founding SEC, Chris served in various engineering and management positions at Bechtel National and Bechtel Environmental, Inc., a global Engineering and Construction Company, starting in 1985 and was a key contributor to the environmental clean-up of major federal nuclear legacy programs.
 He currently serves on many Boards including his undergraduate University’s Foundation Board (State University of New York-Brockport) and is a distinguished Graduate from the University of Tennessee.
 Chris earned a B.S. degree in Physics from SUNY Brockport in 1983 and received his MBA from the University of Tennessee in 2003.
 In addition, he is a Certified Industrial Hygienist by the American Board of Industrial Hygiene.
 Chris was nationally recognized with the Southeast United States 2005 Ernst & Young Entrepreneur of the Year award.